 My research addresses two core dimensions of the politics of healthcare.
-First concerns the effect of political competition, institutions and ideas on healthcare policy making.
-Second dimension looks at attitudes toward healthcare, in particular how these attitudes are shaped by policy feedback effects and factors such as political ideology.
-More recently, I have been looking into the role of political communication to understand how governments frame unpopular health policy choices.
+First concerns the policymaking dimension and examines effects of political competition, institutions and ideas on healthcare policy making.
+Second dimension of my research analyses attitudes toward healthcare, in particular how policy feedback effects and factors such as political ideology and discourse shape these attitudes.

 Current research projects: